Cherhill: Sundial

 At one of the village's bus shelters is a millennium project of a sundial.
 Consisting of a vertical sarsen stone inside a face of Roman numerals, it symbolises the passage of time.

 Parish church

 The Church of England parish church of St James has 12th-century origins.
 Most of the building, including the tower, is from the 15th century.
 A west gallery in Gothic style was added in 1840, and restoration in 1863 was by S.B.
 Gabriel.
 The church was designated as Grade II* listed in 1960.

 Cherhill was a dependent church of St Mary's, Calne until 1842.
 The ecclesiastical parish was enlarged in 1879 when 204 acres were transferred from Calne.
 Since 1973 the parish has been part of the Oldbury Benefice.

 Governance

 The Parish Council has a mostly consultative role, while the Wiltshire Council unitary authority is responsible for all significant local government functions.
-The parish forms part of the North Wiltshire parliamentary constituency.
+The parish forms part of the Chippenham parliamentary constituency.